Hantoo/ArtnetForUnity/README.md

     public void Start()
     {
         artnetManager = new ArtnetForUnity.ArtnetManager();
-        artnetManager.Start(1);
+        artnetManager.Start();
     }
 ````
 Initalising the Artnet manager will create the UDP threaded sender and listener.
 The Start method initalises how many Art-Net universes you wish to send.
 These universes don't have to be in order, for instance, I could initalise 4 universes.
 Index 0 of my universes could be DMX universe 1, index 1 of my unverses could be Universe 3, index 2 = Uni 12 and index 3 = Uni 14.
-In the example above we are initalising with one universe.
+The amount of universes are dictated by how many DMX Ouputs you've added in the General Settigns Window.

 ### OnDestory
 ````